Abhi0804-M/Multimodal-health-care-system/README.md

-# Multimodal-health-care-system
-A smart healthcare system that detects anemia and skin diseases using non-invasive methods.
-It solves the problem of slow and scattered diagnosis by combining image analysis and health data to give quick, accurate, and accessible results.

 # Multimodal Healthcare System

 ## 📌 Project Overview
-This project is an AI-powered *Multimodal Healthcare System* that focuses on the detection of *Anemia* and *Skin Diseases* using both *invasive and non-invasive methods*.
+This project is an AI-powered *Multimodal Healthcare System* that focuses on the detection of *Anemia* and *Skin Diseases* using non-invasive methods*.
 The system addresses the problem of *slow and fragmented diagnosis* by combining medical image analysis (palm, eyelid, nail images, and skin images) with health data, providing *fast, accurate, and accessible predictions*.

 ---